 a key management protocol that provides efficient means to derive secret keys by a user, or establish private keys or group keys among the devices.

-multiple levels of security modes depending on security requirements of services.•
+multiple levels of security modes depending on security requirements of services.

 support of various security algorithms on the basis of the security and efficiency requirements of the services.